rpdelaney/l4d2-tourney-rules/rules.md

 ###### 5.7.1 AI pathing exploits
 It is illegal to intentionally exploit AI pathing by moving to an area that causes NPC infected to stop attacking.
-However, it is permitted to exploit witch pathing in a way that causes her to climb over obstacles repeatedly.

 A typical penalty for intentionally exploiting AI pathing will be a zero score for the round.